Downloading AREDN® Firmware

 All supported devices have been migrated to the new targets.
 You should select the latest recommended target image based on the type of hardware on which it will be installed.
 Refer to the latest Supported Devices in order to ensure you have the correct firmware image for your specific device.

-Nightly Build Firmware
+- Nightly Build Direct Download

 Be aware that when a new nightly build becomes available, any older builds automatically become obsolete.
 If you want to install add-on packages for nodes running a nightly build, understand that specific packages will not be available for an older build if a newer build has superseded it.
 Be sure to upgrade to the current nightly build before installing packages.
-Nightly build firmware contains the cumulative changes that have gone before, so review the Changelog to determine which features are included in the build.